cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 # gatsby-transformer-cloudinary

+The gatsby-transformer-cloudinary lets you upload local and remote assets to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.
+It also lets you add Gatsby Image support to sourced data on existing Cloudinary assets as well as the uploaded ones.

+## Upload Assets to Cloudinary

-Provides three ways to use [Cloudinary](https://cloudinary.com) with Gatsby: 1) Upload images in `File` nodes to Cloudinary.
-2) Upload remote images by their URL to Cloudinary.
-3) Add resolvers to images that have already been uploaded to Cloudinary.
+Provides two ways to upload images to Cloudinary:

+1. Upload images in `File` nodes to Cloudinary
+2. Upload remote images by their URL to Cloudinary

-When uploading images a `CloudinaryAsset` node is created for each image.
+A `CloudinaryAsset` node is created for each image.

+## Gatsby Image Support

+Adds support for `gatsby-plugin-image` and `gatsby-image` (deprecated) by adding the resolvers `gatsbyImageData`, `fluid` (deprecated) and `fixed` (deprecated) to the configured GraphQL Types.

-The plugin adds the gatsby-image resolvers (`fluid` and `fixed`), as well as the gatsby-plugin-image resolver (`gatsbyImageData`) to the configured GraphQL Types.
-By default `transformTypes` is set to `[CloudinaryAsset]`, but you may add any type describing a Cloudinary image you have sourced from a CMS/Database etc.
+No new nodes are created, the resolvers are added to the configured GraphQL Types.
+By default the configurable option `transformTypes` is set to `[CloudinaryAsset]`, but you may add any GraphQL Type describing a Cloudinary image you have sourced from a CMS/Database or [gatsby-source-cloudinary](https://www.gatsbyjs.com/plugins/gatsby-source-cloudinary/).

-You’ll need a [Cloudinary account](https://cloudinary.com) to use this plugin.
-They have a generous free tier, so for most of us this will stay free for quite a while.
+## Live demo

 [Live demo](https://gatsby-transformer-cloudinary.netlify.com/) ([source](https://github.com/jlengstorf/gatsby-transformer-cloudinary))